Development Department Research Programme

 Scottish Executive Social Research

-If you wish a copy of "Methodology for Assessing the Implications of Expanding Priority Need" the research report which is summarised in this research finding, please send a cheque for £5.00 made payable to:
+If you wish a copy of "Land Values and the Implications for Planning Policy", the report which is summarised in this Research Findings, please send a cheque for 5.00 made payable to The Stationery Office to:

 The site carries up-to-date information about social and policy research commissioned and published on behalf of the Scottish Executive.
 Subjects covered include transport, housing, social inclusion, rural affairs, children and young people, education, social work, community care, local government, civil justice, crime and criminal justice, regeneration, planning and womens issues.
 The site also allows access to information about the Scottish Household Survey.